 This self-paced course consists of five modules developed around the overall learning objectives, as well as second-level learning objectives specific to each module.
 The estimated learning time per module ranges from 2 to 5 hours.
 Modules can be followed separately if a participant is only interested in catching up on some specific issues.
 Each module is developed as an interactive presentation complemented by a set of exercises (formative assessment), which can be taken either prior or after the consultation of the content of the module helping to improve the understanding of the issues discussed.
 Additional exercises, such as case studies and other tasks, are also proposed for some of the modules.
 Each module is followed by an objective multiple-choice assessment (summative assessment).

 This course has been designed, specifically, with a view to addressing the knowledge needs of the public and raise awareness regarding the 2030 Agenda for Sustainable Development.
 It is open to everyone interested to learn more about the nature of the process, its interlinkages with other major intergovernmental negotiations, as well as the outcome of the Post-2015 debate.
-Participants can follow the course at their own pace, and can choose to have a certificate provided if they have met the certification requirements.
+Participants can follow the course at their own pace, and can earn a certificate provided if they have met the certification requirements.

 After signing-up on this page, please check your mailbox to proceed with couse registration.